305379107 Paste your Bing Webmaster Tools verification code here

 No Fertilizer and No Pesticides – Good for your health

-The canopy of trees not only protects the coffee trees from the elements but also creates a biodiverse environment in which birds and other small animals like ants, spiders, and bats can thrive.
+The canopy of trees protects the coffee trees from the elements and creates a biodiverse environment in which birds and other small animals like ants, spiders, and bats can thrive.
 These can feast on harmful insects, including the feared coffee berry borer, which causes serious damage in many other coffee-producing areas.
 Thanks to these animals, coffee farmers don’t need pesticides.

 Falling leaves from shade trees and droppings from birds and small animals provide nutrients to the coffee trees and help maintain soil quality.
 This eliminates the need for chemical fertilizers.

-Not only bees but many other insects and even birds and bats work hard to pollinate the coffee flowers.
-A greater variety of critters will ensure a more complete fruit set and thus increasing the yield.
+Bees, many other insects, birds, and bats work hard to pollinate the coffee flowers.
+A greater variety of critters will ensure a more complete fruit set thus increasing the yield.

 Shade-grown coffee is beneficial for the environment

-Better biodiversity, CO2 capture, and protection of soil and groundwater are some of the positive ecological effects.
+Better biodiversity, CO2 capture, and soil and groundwater protection are some of the positive ecological effects.

 Tall trees provide shade with their canopy; fruit trees and shrubs add value to farmers and wildlife and are key to improved biodiversity.
 Abundant foliage helps to absorb CO2.
 The root system of the surrounding trees and the protection from wind also helps to avoid soil erosion.
 This farming method is generally accepted as one of the most sustainable ways to help fight the effects of global climate change.